mdn/content/files/en-us/web/css/inset-area_value/index.md

 #### Spanning physical grid keywords

-The physical spanning keywords specify one physical row or column keyword, and an appropriate physical spanning keyword or [coordinate grid keyword](#coordinate-grid-keywords).
-When included as an `inset-area` property value, the element is initially placed in the center of the specified row or column, and it then spans in the direction specified in the spanning keyword, spanning two grid tiles:
+The physical spanning keywords — when combined with a physical row or column keyword — specify a second grid tile for the inset area to expand into.
+When such a combination is set as an `inset-area` property value, a selected element is initially placed in the center of the specified row or column; it then spans in the direction specified in the spanning keyword, spanning two grid tiles:

 - `span-left`